 For me, Zach Galifianakis getting big is akin to when you like an indie band before they become huge.
 It’s also a little weird seeing a bizarre comic like Galifianakis starring in The Hangover because I knew him from three things: the time a friend of mine met him and got him to tell me on my voice mail that my parents didn’t love me, his piano-based standup I’d seen a decade prior on Conan O’Brien’s old show, and his first major mainstream exposure (except for Bubble Boy and Out Cold) the genre-mocking/convention-shattering/short-lived (of course) 2002 VH1 talk show Late World with Zach.

-VH1 has changed its format many times, from music channel for yuppies in its early days to trashy “celebreality” database of today, but at this particular junction in its history, VH1 was into irony and pop culture snark, with with I Love the ‘80s and such.
-Attempting a late night talk show for the first time, someone at the network knew that Zach Galifianakis fit in with the tone, and a possible future star, and tried to wrestle him into a talk show format.
+VH1 has changed its format many times, from music channel for yuppies in its early days to the trashy “celebreality” database of today, but at this particular junction in its history, VH1 was into irony and pop culture snark, with I Love the ‘80s and such.
+Attempting a late night talk show for the first time, someone at the network knew that Zach Galifianakis fit in with the tone, and was a possible future star, and tried to wrestle him into a talk show format.
 Late World was cancelled after nine weeks of Zach Galifianakis acting aloof and fucking around on television with this hybrid between a real talk show and a fake talk show, a format he’d recreate with success on his web series Between Two Ferns.

-The show’s theme song was “Los Angeles” by Frank Black, subtlely pointing out that life in L.A., and the entertainment industry, and perhaps the grind of a talk show, is a hellish affair everyone wants to get away from, even the host.
+The show’s theme song was “Los Angeles” by Frank Black, pointing out that life in L.A., and the entertainment industry, and perhaps the grind of a talk show, is a hellish affair everyone wants to get away from, even the host.
 This is a subtle clue into the tone of this very bewildering show.

 The opening monologue, however, was clearly not Zach’s idea, or at least the jokes weren’t.
 Hokey and predictable, they’re clearly written by a team of hacks a la Leno.
 Even Galifiankis himself seems vaguely hateful and embarrassed.
 Topical celebrity jokes are not his thing, but at least he gets to use the piano.